Catholic spiritual reading is the first step after learning the truths in the Catholic catechism.

 It is important to be discerning as many denominations have books about spirituality and have their own sets of saints.
-Also, many Catholic books have been rewritten with an odd or non-Catholic perspective.
+Are you looking for a contemplative spiritual life or a more active spiritual life?
+Today, the more important discernment is to find good Catholic books have not been edited or re-written with an odd or non-Catholic perspective.

 Depending on your state in life, you can ascend the Way of Perfection with spiritual reading from such greats as Saint Benedict, Saint Augustine, Saint Teresa and other Roman Catholic saints.
-Let the saints guide you, as they have already walked the walk.
+Let the saints guide you, as they have already walked the walk and look forward to your final victory.

-Simply, the first spiritual step to being holy is to practice the Catholic Faith which begins with the Catholic Ten Commandments and Apostles' Creed.
-Study them and be familiar with what they ask and do not violate them.
+Simply, the first spiritual step to being holy is to practice the Catholic Faith which begins with the Catholic Ten Commandments and the Apostles' Creed.
+Study them, be familiar with what they ask, and do not violate them.
 If you don't know what they ask simply read them, pray, and ask a traditional priest to explain.
-You'll see my favorite recommendations throughout the length of this page.
-They're the recommendations of many good Catholic priests, monks, and nuns.

 Of course, in the Catholic catechism, the Ten Commandments are an outline that expands in higher level catechisms.

 The Ten Commandments already set a holy "rule of life".
 They are the basis, or chapter outline of one of four units in a Catholic catechism.
-The first three Commandments include the sacraments and prayers.
+The other main sections in a catechism are the Apostles' Creed, the sacraments, and the prayers.

 Be encouraged that the Apostles' Creed is easy to learn.
 It's simply a quick outline of salvation history in just twelve phrases of what we believe as Catholics.

-Once you have learned the Ten Commandments and Apostles' Creed you've got the outline of most any catechism.
-Then, simply ask and read more about the Commandments and the Twelve Articles of the Creed.
+Once you have learned the Ten Commandments and the Apostles' Creed, you've got the outline of most any catechism.
+Then simply ask your priest and read more about the Commandments and the Twelve Articles of the Creed in the larger catechisms.

-After the catechism Catholic spiritual reading draws you to holiness.
+After the studying the catechism, Catholic spiritual reading draws you to holiness.

 After learning the catechism, reading spiritual books is the best way to prepare for living a holier life.